napakalas/NLIMED/README.md

     ]
   }
   ```
-  The query is separated into three phrases, then each phrase is classify into an ontology.
-There is a score 5.061734018829371 indicating the weight of ontologies combination.
+  The query is separated into three phrases, then each phrase is classify into ontology classes.
+There is a score 5.061734018829371 indicating the weight of ontology classes combination.

 * Code example to annotated query "concentration of potassium in the portion of tissue fluid" in the PMR using CoreNLP parser, pl=2, alpha=4, beta=0.7, gamma=0.5, delta=0.8, theta=0.01
   ```python